KorvinHofilena/se_project_express/README.md

 `npm run dev` — to launch the server with the hot reload feature

+## Backend Repository

+You can find the backend code for this project in the following repository: https://github.com/KorvinHofilena/se_project_express.git

 ### Testing

 Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
 The file `sprint.txt` should contain the number of the sprint you're currently working on.
 For ex.
 12